ctro/royowl.github.io/_posts/2016-09-16-camp-cooking-gear.markdown

 [![Dutch Oven](/assets/oven.jpg)](http://amzn.to/2csMss1)
 Feel like baking biscuits?
 [A good Dutch Oven](http://amzn.to/2csMss1) is a camp necessity.
 Put this pot right in the fire ring and sprinkle some coals on the lid.
 Also great for breads, stews, pies, or 100 other things.

-All this means you have to stat a fire, here are some products to make it a snap!
+All this means you have to stat a 🔥fire🔥, here are some products to make it a snap!

 [![Fire Dragon](/assets/firedragon.jpg)](http://amzn.to/2d42Pfw)